 To begin the process of petitioning for back child support, call for a free consultation with one of our attorneys at Fulmer Law, P.A. today!

 One of the most frequently asked child support question we receive from our clients is “How much child support will I get?”
 The answer depends on several factors.
 You will receive the amount of child support ordered by the court after considering all the factors in Florida Statute 61.30.
 The Court will also use the Guidelines provided by the State of Florida.

 It is imperative that a petition to modify child support be made as soon as your family circumstances change.
+You should never stop or reduce your child support payments without this petition.
 The changes to payment will only be effective as of the modification filing date.
 If child support was established based upon both parents having equal time sharing with the children, and one parent stops participating in that time sharing, then child support may be modified retroactively from the date when that parent stopped participating in his or her time sharing responsibilities.